 Directed at low-income, at-risk youth, the Hult Center aims to provide a summer program to educated youth about dental health, asthma, obesity prevention, and mental health.

-Hult Center for Healthy Living: Healthy Classroom Initiative
+Hult Center for Healthy Living: Healthy Kids, Healthy Classrooms

-The Healthy Classroom Initiative educates 3rd-5th grade students about their health through a targeted intervention program utilizing the Personal Health Inventory Assessment.
+This program educates 3rd grade students about their health through a targeted intervention program utilizing a health assessment tool.

 Hult Center for Healthy Living: Cancer Nutrition and Wellness

 Currently, the Hult Center, through this program, is the only non-profit organization in the area that provides individual nutritional counseling and healthy living exercise classes to cancer patients and survivors at no cost.

 Hult Center for Healthy Living: Youth Mental Health Matters